Summary

 ELG 6373 Advanced Topics in Solid State Devices and Ic Technology (3 units)

-Recent and advanced topics in Solid State Devices and IC Technology.
-The subject material will vary from year to year according to research interests in the department.
-Students may be expected to contribute to lectures or seminars on selected topics.
+Recent and advanced topics in semiconductor device physics, modeling, and integrated circuit fabrication technology.
+Topic varies from year to year according to departmental research interests.
+Students may be expected to contribute lectures or seminars on selected topics.
 This course is equivalent to ELEC 5703 at Carleton University.

 Course Component: Lecture